Struggling with your niche?

 I can, however, only guarantee this program if you do the work.
 Because I’m going to be committing a lot of time and energy, providing all of this support, I can only guarantee this course if you participate at least 85%.
 That means being on the calls (or listening to the recordings), doing your homework, participating in our private facebook group and doing the readings and really investing yourself.
 If you’re not committed to do the work, please don’t sign up.

-If you do that and you speak up and let me know if you need help or are struggling with something during the six weeks, then, if you’re not happy with the program, I will happily refund you any tuition you paid for this course plus 10% more than you paid (so you are guaranteed to make money on this program – either through what you learn or I will pay you from my own pocket).
+If you do that and you speak up and let me know if you need help or are struggling with something during the seven weeks, then, if you’re not happy with the program, I will happily refund you any tuition you paid for this course plus 10% more than you paid (so you are guaranteed to make money on this program – either through what you learn or I will pay you from my own pocket).
 No hassles, no hard feelings.

 If you wish to withdraw from the course partway through the course, we’ll have a conversation first and see what feels real, reasonable and fair given the nature of the situation.